futureimperfect/autopkg-notify/README.md

 # AutoPkgNotify

+## IMPORTANTE!
+This project is no longer actively maintained, and is probably broken as of AutoPkg v0.5.0 due to changes in the `--report-plist` functionality.
+You should probably check out another project that I work on called [AutoPkgr][1], which provides similar functionality (and much more) in a convenient GUI wrapper.

+---

-AutoPkgNotify lets administrators run [AutoPkg][1] recipes on a schedule and notifies them when new versions of software are available.
+AutoPkgNotify lets administrators run [AutoPkg][2] recipes on a schedule and notifies them when new versions of software are available.
 Here's a high-level overview of how it works.

 1. A LaunchDaemon triggers AutoPkgNotify to run on a schedule, (at 3am by default), which then invokes `autopkg`, running the recipes you specify in a file named `recipe_list` in the root of the project folder.
 2. AutoPkgNotify sends an email to adminisitor(s), (configured in `settings.py`), when new versions of software are available for testing.